 - Enclosed in a fibrous joint capsule.

-- The cavity is also line with synovial membrane.
+- The cavity is also lined with a synovial membrane.

 - Synovial fluid is within the joint cavity.

-- All of the articulating surfaces of bone are covered with hyaline cartilages and these help for the absorption of shock and reduction of friction.
+- All of the articulating surfaces of the bone are covered with hyaline cartilage, which helps absorb shock and reduce friction.

-Synovial membranes produce synovial fluid, and these provide lubrication constantly for movements in order to minimize the friction that occurs.
+Synovial membranes produce synovial fluid, providing constant movement lubrication to minimize friction.
 Ligaments also reinforce synovial joints sometimes.

 Joint Movements and Range of Motion